1

 穰侯魏冉者,秦昭王母宣太后弟也。 其先楚人,姓羋氏。

-Wei Ran, Marquis of Rang, was the younger brother of Empress Dowager Xuan, mother of King Zhao of Qin.
+Wei Ran, Marquis of Rang, was the younger brother of Empress Dowager Xuan, the mother of King Zhao of Qin.
 His forebears were Chu people of the Mi clan.

 2